How Much Can I Contribute to My 401k?

 Note for Highly Compensated Employees

-If your salary is above $100,000 (period 2008 and 2009) the 401k contribution limits may be different.
-This should be discussed with your employer.
 Generally speaking the elective deferrals from your employer can’t be more than 125% of ADP.
-Anything more than that and it will be declared an after tax employee contribution.
+Anything more than that will be declared an after-tax employee contribution.

-In this case, the employee can take the money and insert it right back in the 401k.
+In this case, the employee can take the money and insert it right back into the 401k.
 Bear in mind that the IRS needs to be notified of this before any action is made by you or your employer.
-This should be placed at IRS Form 1040.
-As an employee you’ll get the 1099 Form R stating the excess amount.

-The after tax contribution is also counted for the total funds.
+The after-tax contribution is also counted for the total funds.
 When assessing how much you can make, this should be added in as well.

 To get the most out of your 401k contribution, you should evaluate all the rules.
 Take the time to study the matter, and you’ll get the maximum benefits.